 Floor finishes are primarily used for two reasons: to add shine to floors and to protect them from wear.
 This may seem straightforward enough, but selecting the right floor finish can actually be quite tricky.

 Floor finishes can vary in a number of ways.
-Here are the most important factors to keep in mind for making the right choice.
+To make the right choice, keep the following in mind:

 Other important criteria: